launchdarkly/lua-server-sdk/README.md

 Supported Lua versions
 -----------

-This version of the LaunchDarkly SDK is compatible with the Lua 5.1 interpreter, and LuaJIT.
-Lua 5.3 is not supported due to FFI constraints.
+This version of the LaunchDarkly SDK is compatible with the Lua 5.1-5.3 interpreter, and LuaJIT.

 Supported C server-side SDK versions
 -----------